Dmitriyrus99/custom-erpnext/ferum_custom/docs/business_processes/project_contract_management.md

 ![Project & Contract Management BPMN](../images/project_contract_management_process.svg)

-This process begins when a new service project/contract is won or approved, and it covers all steps to set up the project in the system and align all parties.
+This process begins when a new project/contract is won or approved, and it covers all steps to set up the project in the system and align all parties.

 - The Project Manager (PM) receives information about a new contract (e.g.
 - after winning a tender) and gathers the contract documentation and technical scope.